The Problem

 Tech Stack

-• Frontend: Vite + React + TypeScript, fully client-side
+- Frontend: Vite + React + TypeScript, fully client-side, hosted on Vercel

-• AI Art Pipeline: Replicate MCP (FLUX 1.1 Pro Ultra) + Stability AI MCP for portraits, title screen, encounter scenes
+- AI Art Pipeline: Replicate MCP (FLUX 1.1 Pro Ultra) + Stability AI MCP for portraits, title screen, encounter scenes, victory/game over screens

-• Editor: Custom map editor with visual tile painting and typed object placement
+public/data/for rooms, encounters, facilities, and jurisdictions - Editor: Custom map editor with visual tile painting, typed object placement, and JSON export/import

 Key Challenges